richardboehme/ruboconf/README.md

 # ruboconf

-Opinionated Rubocop configuration for personal projects.
+Opinionated RuboCop configuration for personal projects.

 Those configurations are chosen based on my subjective feelings about some cops.
 I do not plan to accept Pull Requests, besides for objectively better configuration options.